aquasecurity/aws-marketplace-eks-byol/README.md

 * EKS role binding appropriate for Helm's use
 * Database options
 * Extend EKS with a StorageClass that supports EBS
-* AWS MP Subscription to the [Aqua CSP EKS offer.](https://aws.amazon.com/marketplace/pp/B07KCNBW7B)
+* AWS Marketplace Subscription to the [Aqua CSP EKS offer.](https://aws.amazon.com/marketplace/pp/B07KCNBW7B)

 ### Aquiring the charts

 The Aqua console components are non-FOSS, therefore this chart is not available in the Helm package repository.
 However, you may simply clone this repository and install via Helm from this collection.

 ```shell
 git clone https://github.com/aquasecurity/aws-marketplace-eks-byol.git